 Trip Duration

 Longer trips cost more in total but are typically cheaper per day than short trips.
-A 12-month policy costs more than a 3-month policy, but the daily rate is usually lower.
-Compare per-month costs across providers for the best value.
+A twelve-month policy costs more than a three-month policy, but the daily rate is usually lower.
+Compare per-month costs across providers for the best value on your specific trip length.

 Destination Region